Lilith022/Early-Detection-of-Sepsis-from-Clinical-Data-using-a-Machine-Learning-Model/README.md

 # Early Detection of Sepsis from Clinical Data using a Machine Learning Model

 The aim of this study is to develop a model for early sepsis detection by implementing a rigorous, clinically-grounded data preprocessing pipeline.
 This approach prioritizes careful patient selection, advanced handling of missing values, and temporal alignment to create an analysis-ready dataset.
 This foundation enables the subsequent selection of a machine learning model using a broad set of metrics, including the Utility Score.

-The preprocessed, imputed, and standardized dataset is publicly available at the following  [Drive link]( https://drive.google.com/file/d/1L7ijycVetKs71aC7XezKcbnYG0s0QR9g/view?usp=sharing)
+The preprocessed, imputed, and standardized dataset is publicly available at the following [Drive link](https://drive.google.com/file/d/1L7ijycVetKs71aC7XezKcbnYG0s0QR9g/view?usp=sharing).

 ---

 ## Methodology